gferreira/xTools4/docs/_tutorials/xproject-overview.md

 - building and validating composite glyphs
 - generating different kinds of PDF proofs
 - building variable fonts and instances
+– …and more!

 ### A base object providing core attributes and functions
 {: .h5 }

-The `xProject` object provides an [API][xProject API] for core attributes and functions, streamlining the development of any parametric variable font.
-In this method, the source data is stored in human-readable formats which are easy to edit, and the designspace is built automatically by the controller.
+The `xProject` object provides an [API][xProject API] for core attributes and functions, streamlining the development of parametric variable fonts.
+The source data is stored in human-readable formats, which are easy to edit; the designspace file is built automatically by the controller.
 Project-specific attributes and behavior are added by subclassing `xProject` and modifying the controller.

 This system was originally developed for the production of [AmstelvarA2], and is now being refined and expanded for use in other projects.
-We are also developing [Computer Modern avar2] as a demo project for this documentation.
+We have also started working on [Computer Modern avar2] as a simpler demo project for use in this documentation.

 [xProject API]: ../../reference/xproject/
 [AmstelvarA2]: http://github.com/googlefonts/amstelvar-avar2